Participation in apprenticeships

 Data is shown for 5 aggregated ethnic groups:

-This means estimates are shown for these groups as a whole.
-This is because the number of people surveyed was too small to make any reliable conclusions about any of the 18 ethnic groups used in the 2011 Census.
+Estimates are shown for these groups as a whole.
+This is because the number of people in apprenticeships was too small to make any reliable conclusions about any of the 19 ethnic groups used in the 2021 Census.

-The data does not include people whose ethnicity was not known.
-This was 1.4% of apprenticeship participants in the academic year ending July 2019.
+The percentages by ethnicity do not include people whose ethnicity was not known.
+This was 1.5% of apprenticeship participants in the academic year ending July 2024.

 Methodology